maxchang3/io-runner/README.md

 ## Configuration Guide

-Currently, this plugin is not ready to use out of the box.
+Currently, this plugin is **NOT** ready to use out of the box.
 It depends on configurations in `launch.json` and tasks specified in `tasks.json`.

 ### `io-runner.launchMap`